-As of 31st March, 2020, the amount of outstanding long-term senior unsecured and mortgage covered bond funding scheduled to mature within one year and Tier 2 and Additional Tier 1 issuances, which could be called on their respective first call dates, and require refinancing was SEK 153 billion, excluding public covered bonds issued by DSK Hyp AG.
-An additional SEK 150 billion and SEK 128 billion are scheduled to mature or may be called on their respective first call dates within two and three years, respectively.
-Future disruptions, uncertainty or volatility in the capital and credit markets, which have been particularly volatile since March 2020 as a result of the effects of the COVID-19 outbreak, could limit SEB's ability to refinance maturing liabilities with long-term funding.
+As of 30th June, 2021, the amount of outstanding long-term senior unsecured and mortgage covered bond funding scheduled to mature within one year and Tier 2 and Additional Tier 1 issuances, which could be called on their respective first call dates, and require refinancing was SEK 109 billion, excluding public covered bonds issued by DSK Hyp AG.
+An additional SEK 116 billion and SEK 85 billion are scheduled to mature or may be called on their respective first call dates within two and three years, respectively.
+Future disruptions, uncertainty or volatility in the capital and credit markets, which were particularly volatile during the first half of 2020 as a result of the effects of the COVID-19 outbreak, could limit SEB's ability to refinance maturing liabilities with long-term funding.
 The availability to SEB of any additional financing it may need will depend on a variety of factors, such as market conditions, the availability of credit generally and to borrowers in the financial services industry specifically, the volume of trading activities, SEB's financial condition, its credit ratings and credit capacity, as well as the possibility that customers or lenders could develop a negative perception of SEB's financial prospects.
 In particular, SEB's access to funds may be impaired if regulatory authorities impose additional regulatory capital requirements or rating agencies downgrade SEB's credit ratings.